Assets in Software Engineering: What are they after all?: Conclusion

 \section{Conclusion}

-In this paper, we provide a clear, standardised definition for assets and asset management, introducing the concept of asset degradation.
+In this paper, we provide a definition for assets and asset management, introducing the concept of asset degradation.
 Based on our experience, after conducting workshops related to the concept of technical debt and asset degradation with several companies, we see that the term \textit{technical debt} can be misleading.
 We may improve how we view and handle assets, particularly when discussing potential actions in practice, by introducing a coherent set of concepts and the corresponding, concise terminology, such as degradation.

 We specifically aspire to construct a taxonomy for assets that provides the means for effective impact analysis to support evidence-driven risk management approaches properly.
 Those can then take: \begin{inparaenum} [i)] \item propagation of degradation from one asset to all inter-related assets, \item measurement metrics for the degradation on the impacted assets, \item evaluation of the severity of the propagated degradation to estimate the true consequences of degradation, \item and strategies of emendation for managing the risk and clearing the degradation. \end{inparaenum} Our vision is that this work provides a guideline for applying the concept of asset degradation in a practical context and better understanding the complex relationships between the value of assets in practice.
 At the time of writing this manuscript, we are working on creating a taxonomy of assets.